oracle/python-oracledb/doc/src/user_guide/bind.rst

     for row in cursor:
         print(row)

-If a statement containing WHERE IN is not going to be re-executed or the number of values is only going to be known at runtime, then a SQL statement can be built up as follows:
+If a statement containing WHERE IN is not going to be re-executed, or the number of values is only going to be known at runtime, then a SQL statement can be dynamically built:

 .. code-block:: python